 Speaking of music, movie themes don’t get more iconic than Indiana Jones.
-Who hasn’t hummed the theme-song to themselves or a friend while preparing for something that is almost certainly about to go wrong?
+Who hasn’t hummed the theme song to themselves or a friend while preparing for something that is almost certainly about to go wrong?
 Indiana Jones is another low movie-count entry on this list, with only four movies in the franchise.
 However, fans will be happy to know that a fifth is slated to be on the way in 2022 under the watchful eye of Disney.
-Rumour has it that the whole crew, including Harrison Ford, Spielberg, George Lucas and John Williams are coming back together!
+Rumor has it that the whole crew, including Harrison Ford, Spielberg, George Lucas, and John Williams are coming back together!

-We have reached the final entry, and one of the biggest and best movie franchises of all time.
+We have reached the final entry and one of the biggest and best movie franchises of all time.
 We’ve all heard the story of J.K Rowling scribbling down the plot of “the boy who lived”.
-I know I have thought about how that napkin turned into the 3rd highest grossing franchise of all time.
-It also made $9.1 billion dollars, inspired 6 theme park lands, a Broadway show and $8 billion in merchandise.
+I know I have thought about how that napkin turned into the 3rd highest-grossing franchise of all time.
+It also made $9.1 billion, inspired 6 theme park lands, a Broadway show, and $8 billion in merchandise.
 Oh, and a few books too.
 Harry Potter has charm, from the characters to the setting to the creatures.
 It oozes originality and ultimately, that is what has made this film franchise one of the greatest of all time.

 So, there we have it – our picks for the biggest movie franchises of all time.
 Later in our conversation, the franchise director mentioned that a key element of a great franchise is fatigue and finding the right release pace.
 However, there is no set recipe for this.
 Marvel’s Cinematic Universe may release 4 films a year, whereas Toy Story releases one roughly every 10 years.
 However, both movie franchises have found astronomical success.